jtvberg/StreamDock/README.md

 ## Releases / Known Issues
- Bookmarks and settings from older versions of StreamDock will not show up properly in 2.0.0+ :rotating_light:**Note: If you are currently using StreamDock 1.x.x or older, I highly recommend you use the Clear Data function in the advanced section in the settings!**:rotating_light:
+ Bookmarks and settings from older versions of StreamDock will not show up properly in 2.0.0+

+ :rotating_light:**Note: If you are currently using StreamDock 1.x.x or older, I highly recommend you use the Clear Data function in the advanced section in the settings!**:rotating_light:

- The current release works on macOS (signed, notarized and tested on Ventura and Sonoma), Windows 10/11 (self-signed) and Linux (tested on Mint).
+ The current release works on macOS (signed, notarized and tested on Sequoia), Windows 11 (self-signed).
+Linux will be in a future release (but you should be able to build your own).
  Version 2.0.1 is the first release that includes a macOS distribution for Apple silicon.
 This was a miss on my part as the application will run much slower given the JS will be interpreted twice via Rosetta.
-Be sure to use the arm64 dmg if you have an M1/M2/M3.
+Be sure to use the arm64 dmg if you have an MX chip.

  The auto-update should prompt you as new releases come out and then, post download, prompt you to install/restart.
 Sometimes, it won't do the restart.
 If you wait a minute and exit the app completely, it should automatically restart the new version.

- Three Issues:
+ Four Issues:
  - Dragging a window around might still on occasion make the mouse 'stick' to the header.
-This should be much more rare than in previous version.
+This should be much more rare than in previous versions.
 You can still hit escape to disconnect it
  - I investigated further but Peacock is still broken.
  - Hulu will resume playing when minimized to tray after a short amount of time.
 If you pause it before you minimize to tray, it does not.
 I have not found a root cause for this and it only happens on Hulu.
 This may have been around for quite some time.
  - If you open a Netlfix child window, playing a video will likely give you an error.
 This is beacuse you have 2 windows open in the same 'browser'.
 If you close the Netflix session in the main window, the child will play